MITgcm/MITgcm/doc/phys_pkgs/obcs.rst

 OBCS configuration and compiling
 ++++++++++++++++++++++++++++++++

-As with all MITgcm packages OBCS can be turned on or off at compile time
+As with all MITgcm packages, OBCS can be turned on or off at compile-time

  - using the :code:`packages.conf` file by adding :code:`obcs` to it
  - or using :code:`genmake2` adding :code:`-enable=obcs` or :code:`-disable=obcs` switches